 Alright, so yesterday we prepped our bodice and some other bits of our dress with interfacing and we sewed up all of our darts- yay!
-For today, we are going to focus on getting our bodice prepped and ready to work on the straps tomorrow!
+For today, we are going to focus on finishing our Main Bodice + Bodice Lining and then combining the two.

 Have you got your cup of coffee or tea?
-I've got some nice ginger & green tea next to me, plus a batch of brownies in the oven and am ready to dive in!
-So let's grab your instructions and turn to page 30 (I sound just like a school teacher, don't I?)
+I've got some nice ginger & green tea next to me, plus a baguette proofing in the oven, so I am ready to dive in!

 Grab your Back Bodice (either dress view) and, with Right Sides Together (RST), attach your Front Bodice to your Back Bodice at the shoulder seams.